FlyHuman/lsg-course/partB.md

 > **_Food for brain:_**
 >
-> * Run the following command: `qstat`
+> * Uhm... did it really take that little to finish?
+Run the following command: `qstat`
 * What do you see?
 What does it mean?

-* The output of the job is placed in the directory where the submit command was issued.
-Once the job is ready, you should have new output (in this case a `.png` fish image).
+* The output of jobs is placed in the directory where the submit command was issued.
+And we get the (already familiar) .e... and .o... files as well.
+In our fishes example, we expect the program to produce a `.png` file containing a fish image.
+Is it there?
 Check:

 ```sh
 ls